rjdebsarkar/SPockeR/README.md

 # SPockeR

-SPockeR is a SMIFs-based (Small Molecule Interaction Fields) pipeline for detecting, volumetrically defining, and scoring ligand-binding pockets in RNA 3D structures.
+SPockeR is a SMIFs-based (Statistical Molecular Interaction Fields) pipeline for detecting, volumetrically defining, and scoring ligand-binding pockets in RNA 3D structures.
 It combines electrostatic (APBS), hydrophobic, base stacking, and hydrogen-bond donor/acceptor fields to identify unique